-- (a) A cause for debarment under § 1641.7 may exist; or - (b) The IPA has been indicted for any offense described in § 1641.7.
+- (a) A cause for debarment under § 1641.7 may exist; - (b) The IPA has been indicted for or convicted of any offense described in \$1641.7 - (c) The IPA has been found subject to a civil judgment described in § 1641.7(e), whether the judgment is final or not. - (d) The IPA has been suspended from contracting with a Federal agency or entity receiving Federal funds including when the IPA has stipulated to the suspension.

-§1641.14 Notice of proposed suspension.
+§ 1641.14 Notice of proposed suspension.

 - (a) Before suspending an IPA, OIG shall send it written notice of cause to suspend.
-Such notice shall: - $(\bar{1})$ Include the information set out in § 1641.8, except the term "suspension" shall be substituted for the term "debarment"; and - (2) Include a directive to show cause, signed by the debarring official, which shall inform the IPA that unless the IPA responds within 10 days as provided in § 1641.15, a suspension will be imposed. - (b) A copy of the notice also shall be sent to the affected recipient(s), if any, who may comment on the proposed action in the time frame set out in § 1641.15.
+Such notice shall: - (1) Include a directive to show cause, signed by the debarring official, which shall inform the IPA that unless the IPA responds within 10 days as provided in § 1641.15, a suspension will be imposed; - (2) Identify the reasons for the proposed suspension sufficient to put the IPA on notice of the conduct or transaction(s) upon which a suspension proceeding is based;

+- (3) Identify the regulatory provisions governing the suspension proceeding; and - (4) State that, if imposed, the suspension shall be for a temporary period pending the completion of a investigation or other legal or debarment proceeding. - (b) A copy of the notice also shall be sent to the affected recipient(s), if any, who may comment on the proposed action in the time frame set out in § 1641.15.